Meagan Duhamel

-Meagan Duhamel (born December 8, 1985) is a Canadian pair skater.
+Meagan Duhamel (born December 8, 1985) is a retired Canadian pair skater.
 With partner Eric Radford, she is a two-time world champion (2015, 2016), a 2018 Olympic gold medallist in the team event, a 2014 Olympic silver medallist in the team event, a 2018 Olympic bronze medallist in the pairs event, a two-time Four Continents champion (2013, 2015), the 2014–15 Grand Prix Final champion, and a seven-time Canadian national champion (2012–18).

 During the 2014 Olympics, Duhamel and Radford became the first pair to land a side-by-side triple Lutz jump at any Winter Olympic competition.

 At the 2018 Winter Olympics, 32-year-old Duhamel won a gold medal as part of the figure skating team event, becoming one of the oldest Olympic champions in figure skating.
 Three days later, during the individual pairs free skate, Duhamel and Radford became the first team to complete a quadruple throw jump at any Winter Olympic competition when she landed their throw quadruple Salchow.

 With previous partner Craig Buntin, Duhamel became the 2010 Four Continents bronze medallist and a three-time Canadian national medallist (one silver, two bronze).

 Duhamel and her previous partner, Ryan Arnold, were the first pair to land a side-by-side triple Lutz jump in competition, which they did at the 2005 Canadian Championships.
 At the 2005 World Junior Figure Skating Championships, they became the first team to land a throw triple Lutz jump in international competition.

 Personal life

 Meagan Duhamel was born on December 8, 1985, in Sudbury, Ontario, and raised in the Lively neighbourhood.
 She is of Finnish descent on her mother's side and French on her father's, Duhamel is an old French surname meaning "Of the Hamlet", implying her French ancestors were from a small farming village.
 She is studying holistic health.
 She became a vegan in December 2008.
 In July 2014, it was publicly announced that she was engaged to her coach Bruno Marcotte.
-The couple married on June 5, 2015 in Bermuda.
+The couple married on June 5, 2015, in Bermuda.
 Their daughter Zoey was born October 25, 2019.
 Duhamel and Marcotte welcomed another daughter, Miya, on July 14, 2022.

 In August 2018, Greater Sudbury City Council renamed the street in Lively that Duhamel grew up on in her honour.